dstackai/dstack/docs/docs/concepts/fleets.md

 To create a fleet, create a YAML file in your project folder.
 Its name must end with `.dstack.yml` (e.g. `.dstack.yml` or `fleet.dstack.yml` are both acceptable).

-=== "Cloud fleets"
+=== "Cloud"
+    !!! info "What is a cloud fleet?"
         By default, when running dev environments, tasks, and services, `dstack` reuses `idle` instances from existing fleets or creates a new cloud fleet on the fly.

         If you want more control over the lifecycle of cloud instances, you can create a cloud fleet manually.
         This allows you to reuse a fleet over a longer period and across multiple runs.
 You can also delete the fleet only when needed.

     To create a cloud fleet, specify `resources`, `nodes`, and other optional parameters.